 Background pattern

-About the medication
+About the medicine

 Introduction

-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Drosure Daily 0.03 mg/3 mg Film-Coated Tablets EFG
+Drosure Daily 0.03 mg/3 mg film-coated tablets EFG

-Read this package insert carefully before starting to take this medicine, as it contains important information for you.
+Read this package leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this package insert, as you may need to read it again.
+• Keep this package leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this package leaflet.
 See section 4.

-Important things you should know about combined hormonal contraceptives (CHCs):
+Important things to know about combined hormonal contraceptives (CHCs):

 • They are one of the most reliable reversible contraceptive methods if used correctly.

-• They slightly increase the risk of suffering a blood clot in the veins and arteries, especially in the first year or when restarting use of a combined hormonal contraceptive after a pause of 4 weeks or more.
+• They slightly increase the risk of having a blood clot in the veins and arteries, especially in the first year or when restarting a combined hormonal contraceptive after a break of 4 weeks or more.

-• Be alert and consult your doctor if you think you may have symptoms of a blood clot (see section 2 “Blood Clots”).
+• Be alert and see your doctor if you think you might have symptoms of a blood clot (see section 2 “Blood clots”).

 • Contraceptives that contain two hormones are called “combined contraceptives”.

-General Considerations
+General considerations

-Do not take Drosure Diario
+Do not take Drosure Daily

-You should not use Drosure Diario if you have any of the conditions listed below.
+You should not use Drosure Daily if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.

-• If you have (or have ever had) a blood clot in a leg vein (deep vein thrombosis, DVT), in the lungs (pulmonary embolism, PE), or in other organs.
+• If you have (or have ever had) a blood clot in a blood vessel of the legs (deep vein thrombosis, DVT), in the lungs (pulmonary embolism, PE) or in other organs.

-• If you know that you have a disorder that affects blood clotting: for example, protein C deficiency, protein S deficiency, antithrombin III deficiency, factor V Leiden, or antiphospholipid antibodies.
+• If you know you have a disorder that affects blood clotting: for example, protein C deficiency, protein S deficiency, antithrombin III deficiency, factor V Leiden or antiphospholipid antibodies.

 • If you have ever had a heart attack or a stroke.

-• If you have (or have ever had) angina pectoris (a condition that causes severe chest pain and may be the first sign of a heart attack) or a transient ischemic attack (TIA, symptoms of a stroke).
+• If you have (or have ever had) angina pectoris (a condition that causes severe chest pain and may be the first sign of a heart attack) or a transient ischemic attack (TIA, temporary stroke symptoms).

-• If you have any of the following diseases that may increase your risk of forming a blood clot in the arteries:
+• If you have any of the following diseases that may increase your risk of forming a clot in the arteries:

-• Severe diabetes with vascular damage.
+• Severe diabetes with blood vessel damage.

 • Very high blood pressure.